Tourism! I’m Wanting to Travel As A Tourist.

 Tech & Connectivity:

-* Apps: Maps, translation, transport apps, and local event guides can save time.
+* Apps: Using maps, translation tools/software, transport apps, and local event guides can save time.

 Money & Shopping: